scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 One more point that I want to highlight is this:

-> CUE basic operation merges configurations in a way that the outcome is always the same regardless of the order in which it is carried out (it is associative, commutative and idempotent).
+> CUE basic operation merges configurations in a way that the outcome is always the same regardless of the order in which it is carried out (it is associative, commutative, and idempotent).

 This means that the order in which we write a config in the config file does not matter - pretty much like other config formats.